River-Mochi/IronOS-Meta/Bootup Logos/README.md

 The first byte is marked purely to indicate that the page is programmed and which revision of the boot-logo-logic it is.

-The next byte indicates the frame timing in milliseconds, or `0` to indicate: Only show the first frame for the whole bootloader duration (still&nbsp;image&nbsp;mode).
+The next byte indicates the frame timing in milliseconds, or `0` (to indicate only show the first frame for the whole bootloader duration (still&nbsp;image&nbsp;mode)).

 After the OLED buffer is cleared to black, every frame is encoded as either: